kmarekspartz/kyle.marek-spartz.org/posts/2014-03-29-unbundling-linkedin.md

 ---
 title: Unbundling LinkedIn
 tags: ideas, meta, startups
+description: Why I don't have a LinkedIn account
 ---

 I used to have a LinkedIn account.
 After their [password leak](https://en.wikipedia.org/wiki/2012_LinkedIn_hack) in 2012, I got rid of my account.
 At the time, I did not have a serious web presence, but I've [unbundled](https://en.wikipedia.org/wiki/Unbundling) my use of their services into this site.
 My [about page](/about.html) accounts for most of what LinkedIn provided me at the time.